 The first example isn’t terrible.
 The messaging covers why the funds are needed and where they will go.
 Then, it makes the ask.
 However, the second example takes personalization a step further.
 It evokes more emotion by mentioning the alumni’s name and the activities they participated in before making a compelling ask.
 Who do you think is more likely to feel acknowledged and then donate?
 The alumni, or John, a member of the class of 1980 who participated in the chess club, soccer team and student government, and was provided with his senior photo?

 To achieve this level of personalization, the nonprofit will need to have a lot of data on hand about John.
-If you need to catch up, we recommend reading our last blog post, “Donor Data Is Crucial When Creating Compelling Communications“.
-Also, be sure to check our website every Thursday!
-Our next two posts will dive into specific personalization strategies for print and digital communications.
+If you need to catch up, we recommend reading the previous blog post in this series, “Donor Data Is Crucial When Creating Compelling Communications“.
+Also, be sure to check our website every Thursday to keep up with the latest trends in fundraising communications.

 Like what you see?
 Stay in touch!